calimero-archive/docs/docs/tutorials/from_cli.md

 ---
-title: How to deploy a Voting smart contract Dapp
+title: How to deploy a voting smart contract Dapp
 sidebar_position: 1
 ---